Study abroad in German

 - DAAD Winterkurs, which is a 6-week programme usually taking place in Jan-Feb each year.
 You also need to apply directly to DAAD at the same time.
 The term deadline in ViaTRM is set for the DAAD timeframe.
 Ensure that you do both applications at the same time.

 - Attached to 360 International, which is usually a four-week programme (though can be longer if approved) taking place in September (for Semester One in Germany) and March (for Semester Two in Germany) each year.
+You need to apply for both 360 International Semester Exchange programme and Language Study Abroad in German in ViaTRM.

 - The flexible (available year round) Quarterly terms are set up in ViaTRM.